 Self-Appraisal Form for Employees

-The Self-Appraisal Form (DOCX) is intended to be completed by the employee and kept in departmental files and not forwarded to Human Resources.
+The Self-Appraisal Form (PDF) is intended to be completed by the employee and kept in departmental files and not forwarded to Human Resources.
 The form provides a tool for employees and supervisors to review the current job duties of a particular position and any external obstacles that an employee is encountering to complete their work.
 Additionally, this form encourages a longer-term career path dialogue as well as a plan for further professional development.

 Performance Evaluation Form (Formal or Alternative) for Supervisors